intentframe/intentframe/docs/architecture.md

 | Trust model | Surveillance (watching traffic) | Structural (architecture prevents bypass) |
 | Credential isolation | No | Yes — only Executor holds credentials |
 | Fail-closed | No | Yes |

+> **MCP Gateway is surveillance — watching traffic and hoping the agent routes through it.**
+> **IntentFrame SDK is structural — the agent has no other path to the executor.**

+That distinction is the entire reason IntentFrame is an SDK, not a proxy.
+A gateway-style filter requires the agent to cooperate by routing every action through it.
+An SDK boundary requires the developer to cooperate at integration time (by routing AI-decided actions through `actor.submit()`), but once that cooperation is in place, the agent itself has no alternative execution path: it does not hold credentials, does not have direct IPC with the executor, and does not know where the credential vault or executor sockets live.
+The trust boundary is the SDK call, not a network filter that can be skipped.

 The SDK approach means agents are structurally incapable of executing without going through the IntentFrame pipeline.
 The developer's deterministic code runs freely; the LLM's runtime decisions go through IntentFrame.